Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Introduction

-In this work, we propose and benchmark a MERA-based technique for approximate simulation of arbitrary quantum circuits.
-Within our technique, we fix the structure of the MERA and update ``elementary'' tensors of the MERA each time we apply a new quantum gate to the state parameterized by the MERA.
-Although this procedure is not always possible to do exactly, we can find the closest MERA to the exact circuit state.
+In this paper, we propose and benchmark a MERA-based technique for the approximate simulation of arbitrary quantum circuits.
+Within our technique, we fix the structure of the MERA and update the ``elementary'' tensors of the MERA each time we apply a new quantum gate to the state parametrized by the MERA.
+Although this procedure is not always possible to do without approximation, we can find the closest MERA to the exact circuit state.
 At each step, the update of the MERA tensors is implemented through maximization of the gate fidelity, which formulates a corresponding optimization problem with orthogonality constraints~\cite{edelman1998geometry}.
 The significant simplification in this procedure comes from the fact that we update only blocks of the network that are not excluded because of the orthogonality constraints.
-We benchmark the proposed method for intermediate-size quantum circuits of 27 qubits with various depth.
+We benchmark the proposed method for intermediate-size quantum circuits of up to 243 qubits with depths ranging from 4 to 20.

-Our work is organized as follows.
-In Sec.~\ref{sec:methods}, we provide a general description of the MERA architecture and the MERA-based quantum computations simulation protocol.
-In Sec.~\ref{sec:results}, we present our simulation results of a random quantum circuit settings.
-We summarize our results and conclude in Sec.~\ref{sec:Discussion}.
+The paper is organized as follows.
+Section~\ref{sec:methods} provides a general description of the MERA architecture and the MERA-based quantum computations simulation protocol.
+Section~\ref{sec:comparison} is devoted to the comparison of the proposed protocol to an MPS-based one.
+Then, in Section~\ref{sec:results}, we present our simulation results of random quantum circuits.
+Finally, we summarize and conclude our results in Section~\ref{sec:discussion}.